yarisvt/tyk-docs/tyk-docs/content/control-limit-traffic/request-size-limits.md

 Tyk supports forcing request size limits on a global and on a per-endpoint level, Tyk will reject any request that is too big.
 Size limits can be set on a global or per-path basis.

-> Note for Tyk Cloud Users: Tyk Cloud enforces a strict request size limit of 1MB an all inbound requests via our cloud architecture.
+> **Note for Tyk Cloud Users**: Tyk Cloud enforces a strict request size limit of 1MB an all inbound requests via our cloud architecture.
 This does not affect hybrid users.

 ## <a name="max-request-size-with-dashboard"></a> Max Request Size with the Dashboard